Islam Chesnokov

-Islam Khusiyevich Chesnokov (Ислам Хусиевич Чесноков; born 21 November 1999) is a Kazakhstani professional footballer who plays as a forward for Kazakhstan Premier League club Tobol and the Kazakhstan national team.
+Islam Khusiyevich Chesnokov (Ислам Хусиевич Чесноков; born 21 November 1999) is a Kazakhstani professional footballer who plays as a right winger for Russian Premier League club Krylia Sovetov, on loan from Kazakhstan Premier League side FC Tobol, and the Kazakhstan national team.

+He previously played for Heart of Midlothian, Belshina Bobruisk, and as a youth player for Altai-M Semey.

 Club career

 On 4 February 2023, Chesnokov joined Tobol in his home country on a permanent transfer from Belshina Bobruisk.
 On November 2023, Chesnokov scored the only goal in the Kazakhstan Cup final for Tobol against Ordabasy.

+In June 2025, he signed a pre contract agreement to join Scottish Premiership side Heart of Midlothian (Hearts) on expiration of his contract with Tobol on 31 December 2025.
+Hearts had previously tried to sign the winger in January 2025, but could not agree a fee.
+On 6 January 2026, Hearts confirmed his arrival on a deal until the summer of 2028.
+On 28 June 2026, Hearts confirmed that he would return to FC Tobol, following just 11 appearances at the club.

+On 18 August 2026, Tobol announced that Chesnokov joined Krylia Sovetov on a year-long loan, with the option to make the move permanent.

 International career

-Chesnokov scored his first and second international goals for Kazakhstan during a 3-1 win against San Marino on 17 November 2023 during UEFA Euro 2024 qualifying.
+Chesnokov scored his first and second international goals for Kazakhstan during a 3–1 win against San Marino on 17 November 2023 during UEFA Euro 2024 qualifying.